 The Eggster Egghunt & Learning Festival is a one-day carnival of fun and learning, open to the Bay Area community for free.
-In years past, we’ve had over 1,000 children and their families come and enjoy the egg hunts, entertainment and more than 40 learning booths organized by over 300 student volunteers.
-We raised close to $10,000 through individual and corporate donations.
+In years past, we’ve had over 1,000 children and their families come and enjoy the egg hunts, entertainment, and more than 40 learning booths organized by over 300 student volunteers.
+We have raised close to $10,000 through individual and corporate donations.
 Proceeds from the event went toward local nonprofit children’s agencies.
 The festival is wheelchair accessible, and there are special egg hunts for young toddlers and for children in wheelchairs.
 Eggster Organization is a student group acting independently of the University of California.
-The student organization is the host of Eggster’s 28th Annual Egghunt and Learning Festival and welcomes all guests!
+The student organization is the host of Eggster’s 29th Annual Egghunt and Learning Festival and welcomes all guests!

 Eggster’s mission is to nurture the creativity, curiosity, and welfare of Bay Area youth by:

-- offering a free event on the UC Berkeley campus open to all families and providing children with a fun and educational experience through egg hunts, learning booths, and performances while simultaneously introducing them to the benefits of a post-secondary education;
+- offering a free event on the UC Berkeley campus open to all families and providing children with a fun and educational experience through egg hunts, learning booths, and performances while simultaneously introducing them to the benefits of post-secondary education;

-- bringing together corporations, local businesses, UC Berkeley alumni and students, and other members of the Bay Area community in the interest of supporting select youth oriented non-profit agencies;
+- bringing together corporations, local businesses, UC Berkeley alumni and students, and other members of the Bay Area community in the interest of supporting select youth-oriented non-profit agencies;

 - uniting UC Berkeley organizations, departments, and students in putting on the event and serving the local community;